Forms and Registration

 What are "Non-Timber Forest Products"?

-Non-timber Forest Products are generally defined as products derived from biological resources.
+Non-timber Forest Products (NTFP) are generally defined as products derived from biological resources.
 Some examples include mushrooms, berries, bark, burls, conks, cones, boughs, diamond willow, landscaping transplants, and sap.
 Not included are rocks, minerals, soil, water, animals, or animal parts.
 Timber products include saw logs, poles, house logs, firewood, and Christmas trees.
 Harvest of timber products is permitted through the local Alaska Division of Forestry office.
+Harvest of NTFP for commercial purposes is managed by the Division of Mining, Land and Water.

 Do I need a permit to harvest Non-Timber Forest Products?